williamdxz/Signaling/Agora-Signaling-Tutorial-Web/README.md

 - Logout

 ## Running the App
-First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
+First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), create a project, and obtain an App ID.
 Update "static/agora.config.js" in the project root dir with your App ID.
 You may leave AGORA_CERTIFICATE_ID blank if you have not turned app certificate option on.

 ``` javascript